crownstone/crownstone-home-assistant/README.md

 - [x] No delay when switching Crownstones
 - [x] State updates in Home Assistant when using lightswitch with Switchcraft
 - [x] Can switch Crownstones independently (no smartphone in proximity required)
-- [x] Can use power usage entities
+- [x] Can use power usage & energy usage entities

 Get your Crownstone USB dongle [here](https://shop.crownstone.rocks/products/crownstone-usb-dongle) and enhance your Home Assistant experience!